amstevenson/machine-learning-edible-plants/README.md

 A machine learning model that determines if a plant is edible or not based on an image

-# Plan of action
+# Plan of action followed to achieve this

 ## Getting the data together

-1. Refer to 'List of edible stuff' - collect images [Done]
+1. Refer to 'List of edible stuff' - collect images
-2. Refer to 'List of non edible stuff' collect images [Done]
+2. Refer to 'List of non edible stuff' collect images

 ## Creating the model